+Input

+)0 Our People

-Input Outcome Our People More than 1,400 industry-specialised A healthy and fulfilling working environment consultants On the basis of our philosophy of fairness, we are orientated toward health and Human capital We have a total of more than 1,400 industryproductivity management and offer a working environment that enables each specialised professional consultants in Japan and overseas, each offering expertise in particular industries and occupations.
+IJп More than 1,400 industry-specialised consultants We have a total of more than 1,400 industry- specialised professional consultants in Japan and overseas, each offering expertise in particular industries and occupations.
 Going forward, we plan to steadily grow this number with the target of increasing it by around 15% annually.
-Our Culture & Technology Education and training based on the JAC Standard Skills and knowledge for high-quality We are constantly improving the quality of our consultants by promoting Intellectual capital human resource introduction based on education and training based on the Group's own consultant textbook, JAC our Philosophy & Policy Standard, together with the sustained spread of our corporate philosophy.
-The Philosophy & Policy that the company has operated Reinforcement of education and training has seen employees in their under since its foundation has become a culture that first year at JAC spend 4.1 times as long on training as 10 years ago (180 permeates the Group and has formed the basis of the hours -> 740 hours). trust our clients place in us.
-We also possess unique intellectual capital in the form Greater innovation capabilities through DX of the skills and knowledge that underpin our track record We will speedily implement business streamlining through actions stretching back roughly half a century, and a database of including BPR (Business Process Re-engineering) and the use of generative more than one million high-level human resources.
-AI to achieve streamlining as a whole.
-Our Relationships Corporate clients: Delivering the human capital that corporate clients need Strong relationships with corporate Consultants with a deep understanding of clients' business strategies provide support for clients and high satisfaction from job human resource strategy, and help companies to increase productivity.
-And by introducing seekers The recruitment market in Japan, which has human resources in areas related to sustainability, we provide support for companies to help a shrinking workforce, is anticipated to see a find solutions to societal challenges.
-In 2023 we provided such support in 2,023 placements. sustained high level of growth.
-Job seekers: Providing workplaces that let job seekers use their skills Against this backdrop, we have been praised We help to ensure the well-being of people by helping them to leverage their by many corporate clients who regard us as their experience and skills to move on to a stage where they can play an even more number one agent, and have achieved No.1 in active role.
-In the 2023 customer satisfaction survey of both those who changed Oricon Customer Satisfaction® Ranking for middle/ jobs through us and those who changed jobs by other means, "Would recommend" high-level placements for six years in a row. and "Would definitely recommend" constituted a combined 94.6% of responses.
-Financial Strength A robust financial base Retention and increase of overwhelmingly high profit Financial capital margins, capital efficiency and high shareholder returns We have constructed a business model that does not We will work to improve our profit margin by growing our top line and rely on loans, and possess a robust financial base.
-We also have the cash flow to sustain our human streamlining our business to maintain and improve ROE, which stands at 35%.
-In terms of shareholder returns, in 10 years DPS has increased by a capital, which constitutes our most important form factor of approximately 11 and TSR has grown by 341.7%. of capital, even during economic downturns.
+A heal On the l product person individu built on their ha provide share, v

+h) Our Culture & Technology

+Skills and knowledge for high-quality human resource introduction based on our Philosophy & Policy The Philosophy & Policy that the company has operated under since its foundation has become a culture that permeates the Group and has formed the basis of the trust our clients place in us.
+We also possess unique intellectual capital in the form of the skills and knowledge that underpin our track record stretching back roughly half a century, and a database of more than one million high-level human resources.
+Educat We are educati Standau Reinf first yea hours -: Greate We will includir AI to ac

+7 $\sim$ Our Relationships

+· Strong relationships with corporate clients and high satisfaction from job seekers The recruitment market in Japan, which has a shrinking workforce, is anticipated to see a sustained high level of growth.
+Against this backdrop, we have been praised by many corporate clients who regard us as their number one agent, and have achieved No.1 in Oricon Customer Satisfaction® Ranking for middle/ high-level placements for six years in a row.
+Corpora Consultai human re find solut Job see We help experier active ro jobs thro and "Wo

+3 'nΠ Financial Strength

+A robust financial base We have constructed a business model that does not rely on loans, and possess a robust financial base.
+We also have the cash flow to sustain our human capital, which constitutes our most important form of capital, even during economic downturns.
+Reten margi We will stream 35%.
+In factor o

+Ē 7-11 Natural Environment

+Rich global natural environment Development of the economy and society forms the basis for JAC Group's growth, and it takes place atop the planet's rich natural environment.
+JAC views the sustaining of natural capital as a materiality, and is engaged in rainforest restoration activities as well as a range of other such initiatives.
+Easing The tree planted it total of r net GHG a project which ab Conse We supp carried of